Faculty Leigh Harrold

 In 2023, Leigh was appointed Head of Keyboard at Camberwell Grammar School.
 He also holds positions on the Faculties of ANAM and the University of Melbourne, and is pianist with the Melbourne Symphony Orchestra.
 When not seated in front of a piano, he finds time to go on long walks, study Scandinavian languages, and drink lots of tea.
 He lives in Hawthorn with Craig, Jory and Finnegan.

-Photo by Jane Zhang
+Photo by Pia Johnson

 Back to top